WeatherLab/fsodoc/source/general/cli_commands.rst

     > php spark db:seed DevUserSeeder

-For all of the commands CodeIgniter provides, if you do not provide the required arguments, you will be prompted for the information it needs to run correctly::
+For all of the commands FSO provides, if you do not provide the required arguments, you will be prompted for the information it needs to run correctly::

     > php spark migrate:version